flyingcircusio/doc/src/infrastructure/object-storage.md

 : (t+14 days)

-  Delete the Object Storage user and all owned buckets.
+  Delete the object storage user and all owned buckets.

 Recycle

 : (t+20 days)

-  Delete the Object Storage user deletion notice which will allows the Object Storage user id to be reused.
+  Delete the object storage user deletion notice which will allows the object storage user id to be reused.

 ## Application Implementation Guidance